concourse/rfcs/DESIGN_PRINCIPLES.md

 Concourse should prevent [anti-patterns](https://github.com/concourse/concourse/wiki/Anti-Patterns) and the accumulation of technical debt.
 Concourse's concepts should make good practices feel intuitive and bad practices feel uncomfortable.

 Automation should portable and reproducible, able to be recovered with minimal disruption to the path to production.
-All mission-critical state should be kept external to Concourse, leaving Concourse to just be a connector-of-dots.
+Each piece of mission-critical state should be kept in an external source of truth, allowing Concourse to be an ephemeral choreographer.